-I keep a colony of Dubia roaches, originally as feeders for my bearded dragon, but they make excellent class subjects for a variety of projects.
+I keep a colony of Dubia roaches, originally as feeders for my bearded dragon.
+You can even order them on Amazon.
+Roaches make excellent class subjects for a variety of projects.
 We’ve used them in respiration labs, we’ve measured the speed at which they crawl in an intro physics class, and to demonstrate sexual dimorphism in animals.

 I have a first day activity with these roaches that I plan to expand on this year with my AP Biology students to serve as a way to introduce scientific processes.
 I don’t have a guide or a worksheet or a handout, all I plan to do is give them a few subjects in petri dishes and these instructions on the board.
 If I can find my whiteboards, I’ll also place those on their lab tables so they can use those, but paper will also work.
 Overall, this activity is meant to be an icebreaker that incorporates some actual science and a “yucky” specimen.